Crystalwarrior/KFO-Server/README.md

   py -3 -m pip install --user -r requirements.txt
   ```
   This operation should not require administrator privileges, unless you decide to remove the `--user` option.
-* Rename `config_sample` to `config` and edit the values to your liking.
-Be sure to check your YAML file for syntax errors. *Use spaces only; do not use tabs.*
+* Rename `config_sample` to `config` and edit the values in the provided YAML files to your liking.
+Be sure to check the YAML files for syntax errors after you are done. *Use spaces only; do not use tabs.*

 ### Running

 * Run by either double-clicking `start_server.py` or typing in cmd or your terminal `python start_server.py`, or `py -3 start_server.py` if you use both Python 2 and 3.
 If everything was set up correctly, you will see something like this appear:
-[2019-07-02T17:33:30]: Starting...
+[2019-07-16T21:45:47]: Starting...
-[2019-07-02T17:33:30]: Launching tsuserver3.DR.190702b...
+[2019-07-16T21:45:47]: Launching tsuserver3.DR.190716a...
-[2019-07-02T17:33:30]: Loading server configurations...
+[2019-07-16T21:45:47]: Loading server configurations...
+[2019-07-16T21:45:47]: Server configurations loaded successfully!
-[2019-07-02T17:33:31]: Server started successfully!
+[2019-07-16T21:45:47]: Server started successfully!

 * To stop the server, press Ctrl+C once from your terminal.
-This will initiate a shutdown process and notify you when it is done.
+This will initiate a shutdown sequence and notify you when it is done.
-[2019-07-03T14:23:04]: You have initiated a server shut down.
+[2019-07-16T22:23:04]: You have initiated a server shut down.
-[2019-07-03T14:23:04]: Kicking 12 remaining clients.
+[2019-07-16T22:23:04]: Kicking 12 remaining clients.
-[2019-07-03T14:23:04]: Server has successfully shut down.
+[2019-07-16T22:23:04]: Server has successfully shut down.

   - If you do not see said messages after a few seconds, you can try spamming Ctrl+C to try and force a shutdown or directly close out your terminal.
 This is not recommended due to the cleanup process not finishing correctly but it is doable.

 * To restart a server, you can follow the steps outlined above to shut down and then start the server again.

-* In the unlikely event that there is an error during runtime, the server will do its best to print out to your terminal a complete traceback of the error with some additional information to help with debugging.
-Depending on the nature of the error, the server may or may not be able to continue execution normally.
+* In the unlikely event that there is an error during runtime, the server will do its best to print out to your terminal a complete traceback of the error with some additional information, as well as a more complete log file in the `logs` folder with the error timestamp, to help with debugging.
+Depending on the nature of the error, the server may or may not be able to continue execution normally after such an error happens.

 ### Updating